 What Does an Instrumentation Technician Do?

 Instrumentation technicians monitor atmospheric and environmental changes in industrial areas and buildings.
 They use a variety of instruments and devices to record and report these changes.
 Read on to learn more about their job duties, educational requirements and career outlook.
-Schools offering Electronics Technology degrees can also be found in these popular choices.
+Schools offering Electrical Engineering degrees can also be found in these popular choices.

 As an instrumentation technician, you will test, calibrate, install, repair, and inspect monitoring devices.
-According to California's Employment Development Department, you'll also perform general maintenance on the equipment and design new measuring and recording equipment (www.edd.ca.gov ).
+You'll also perform general maintenance on the equipment and design new measuring and recording equipment.
 On a typical day, you will work with scientific and analytic computer software, calculators, voltage and current meters, and electronic probes in order to diagnose faults in circuitry.

 Instrumentation technicians work in chemical plants, petroleum refineries, canneries, and food processing plants as well as other businesses that control and monitor air and water pollution.
 These industries require extremely precise measuring and monitoring equipment to regulate flow and pressure rates, keep track of production, manage power use, and ensure safety.

 The National Institute for the Certification of Engineering Technologies (NICET) offers a certification program for instrumentation technicians at four different levels (www.nicet.org).
 If you wanted to become certified, you'd choose a level of certification based on your professional experience, knowledge, and skill level.
 You'd then need to pass the organization's exam which covers your knowledge of electrical and pneumatic instrumentation systems, systems maintenance, installation, and record keeping.